thommcgrath/Beacon/docs/configs/craftingcosts/index.markdown

 ### Step 3: Change the Ingredient Quantities

-{% include image.html file="finishedrecipe.png" file2x="finishedrecipe@2x.png" caption="After adjusting the quantities, the recipe changes will be completed." %}
+{% include image.html file="changequantities.png" file2x="changequantities@2x.png" caption="The quantity column can be edited." %}

 On the right side of each ingredient is a **Quantity**{:.ui-keyword} column and a **Prevent Substitutions**{:.ui-keyword} column.
 Click the quantity for _Narcoberry_, then after the row is selected, click the quantity again.
 This will allow you to edit the value.
 Increase it to 2.
 At this point the recipe is now a cheaper version of the default recipe.